Alex-Mdau/alx-system_engineering-devops/0x01-shell_permissions/README.md

-This script switches the current user to user betty
+This script prints the effective ussername of the current user